-All on-going human research projects with IRB approval granted by the NTR IRB are eligible to be audited by the research compliance auditor or designee.
+All on-going HSC human research projects with IRB approval granted by the NTR IRB are eligible to be audited by the Research Compliance Officer or designee.
 For the most part, these post-approval audits are considered routine and "not for cause" audits.
 Such audits are intended to be proactive and focused on educating investigators and research staff about their ethical and regulatory responsibilities regarding human subject research.